 • Have it spiral-bound at an office supply store.
 Kinko’s did mine for $3.99.
 (They also printed my cover page in full color; I used heavy cardstock for the front and back covers.)
 The spiral-bound version looks terrific and is more compact, but it’s not as flexible.

-I’m looking forward to hearing your feedback on this new journal.
 Thanks for subscribing, using, and sharing!